This Website is not fully compatible with Internet Explorer.

 Make sure that texts, graphs and graphics are readable visible when using a projector,

-Consider that our Chairs are asked to strictly control the time of presentations to promote discussions and maintain schedules.
+Please ensure your presentation runs within the allowed time, our conference chairs are asked to strictly control the time to promote discussions and maintain schedule.

 Don’t